 14-day free trialBeginner friendly

-A DPA is crucial in GDPR compliance and here is why.
+A DPA between a data controller and processor is crucial for data processing and here is why.

 Legal requirement

-It also stipulates some essential elements that the contract should discuss including a confirmation that personal data will be only be processed as per the controller’s instructions, security implementation, and demonstration of compliance.
+GDPR also stipulates some essential elements that the contract should discuss, including a confirmation that personal data will only be processed as per the controller’s instructions, security implementation, and demonstration of compliance.

 Risk management